-When determining LoS from one model to another, we only take into account the main physical block of the character or vehicle, defined as follows:

-- Humanoid or animal models count only their head, torso and legs for the purposes of line of sight.
-Ignore arms, protruding weapons, capes, etc. - Vehicles count only the main frame or hull for the purposes of line of sight - ignore weapons, spoilers, and other accessories.
+When determining LoS from one model to another, we only take into account the main physical block of the character or vehicle, defined as their head, torso and legs for the purposes of line of sight.
+Ignore arms, protruding weapons, capes, etc.

-The Thug has LoS with Gordon.
+The Lannister Soldier has LoS with Robb Stark.